Inheritance and Divorce in Illinois

 Inheritance becomes marital property when it is commingled.
 For example, when someone puts inheritance money into a shared fund that both parties use, it’s viewed as marital property.
 Or, when a spouse uses the inheritance to pay for a marital asset, that asset is marital property.
 The transformation of an inheritance depends on specific information and each case is unique.
 To best understand your situation, call Sterling Hughes to meet with a family law attorney.

 Example Scenario – Inheritance in a Marriage

 Here is an example–A woman gets $50,000 in inheritance money from her parents.
 She puts it into her bank account that is in her name alone.
 She then gets married and puts $40,000 down as the down payments on their new house.
 The couple pays off the house together in the coming years, and the wife never moves the leftover $10,000.
 Now the couple is divorcing, the woman wants her inheritance money.

-She will not get the $40,000 she put towards the house because the house is marital property.
-Instead, the house is subject to division and split equally.
+She will not get the $40,000 she put into the house because the house is marital property.
+Instead, the house is subject to division.
 The $10,000 still left in her personal account is not split because it is a non-marital asset.

 How to Protect an Inheritance in Illinois?